matejkvassay/llm-paper-reading/README.md

 [LLaMA 1](llama.md) (Feb 2023)

 ### About
-This repository contains summaries of interesting research papers.
+This repository contains summaries of interesting LLM-related research papers.
-The summaries are written as part of my paper reading educational activity.
+The summaries are written as part of my continuous education in NLP.